whitemike889/lighthouse/readme.md

   --additional-trace-categories  Additional categories to capture with the trace (comma-delimited).
   --config-path                  The path to the config JSON.
-                                 An example config file: lighthouse-core/config/lr-desktop-config.js --chrome-flags                 Custom flags to pass to Chrome (space-delimited).
-For a full list of flags, see http://peter.sh/experiments/chromium-command-line-switches/.
+                                 An example config file: lighthouse-core/config/lr-desktop-config.js --budget-path                  The path to the budget.json file for LightWallet.
+  --chrome-flags                 Custom flags to pass to Chrome (space-delimited).
+For a full list of flags, see
+                                 http://peter.sh/experiments/chromium-command-line-switches/.